 First Aid

-All employers in Canada must ensure that their first aid attendants receive first aid training.
-The level of training required often varies depending on the number of workers, the level of workplace risks and hazards and travel time to a hospital.
+All employers in Canada must provide their first aid attendants with first aid training.
+The level of training required depends on:

 Ergonomics

-- recognizing the signs and symptoms of MSIs;
+- signs and symptoms of MSIs

 New & Young Workers